Code of Conduct

 We do not run out own play events, but there are several in near the university that some of our members attend.
 In general you should consider the following while at any event where kink activities are permitted:

 - Do not touch anyone or anything (equipment, toys, clothes, etc) without consent.

 - Do not interrupt scenes unless there is an immediate threat.
-If you have concerns or issues about a scene let an exec member or event organiser know.
+If you have concerns or issues about a scene let an event organiser know.
 Interrupting a scene includes entering the play area, talking to people in the scene, or in some cases maintaining eye contact - it can be very distracting.

 - Stay out of a play area unless you intend to use it.
 If you get hit by an implement someone is playing with, you were probably too close to their scene.
 Respect the equipment within the play area and clean anything after using it (surface cleaner and kitchen roll will usually be available).

 - It is okay to ask other attendees if they want to play; that is why many of them are there.
 If someone says no to you, respect that.
-Don't harass lots of people either hoping one will play with you.
+Don't harass lots of people hoping one will play with you.
 Unless you've planned in advance to play at the event, don't go with the expectation that you will necessarily play.